 - Red Symons was born in England, true, but has lived in Australia since he was 9, speaks with an Australian accent, and considers himself Australian.

 - Gordon Ramsay acts this way in his shows Hell's Kitchen and Kitchen Nightmares, although it is arguable that the show's producers gave him directions to do so.
 At times his temper becomes too much to handle, pushing buttons and driving some contestants to lose control and lash back at him.
-On the other hand, any aspiring chef who makes it through his tutelage must have truly worked hard and honed their skills, and when praise and enthusiasm is deserved, Ramsay will give it.
+On the other hand, any aspiring chef who makes it through his tutelage must have truly worked hard and honed their skills, and when praise and enthusiasm are deserved, Ramsay will give it.

 - Ramsay's saving grace is that he keeps his temper relative to his expectations: screw-ups by culinary professionals — restaurateurs, chefs, waiters, etc.(who frankly should know better) — will get the full brunt of his wrath; non-professionals and beginners (like those who appear on The F Word or MasterChef) are treated much more patiently; and the man is downright cuddly when he's teaching children how to cook on MasterChef Junior.

 - He'll also - after an initial collective dressing-down - give calm and fairly sympathetic advice to chefs or middle-managers who have been placed in impossible situations by the people they work for, such as being hopelessly under-trained or given inadequate time and materials.

 - Ramsay's shows inspired a cloned copy on a rival network.
 Restaurant: Impossible is a carbon copy presented by Robert Irvine, a British chef/entrepreneur who manages to be ten times more intimidating and meaner than Ramsey - without overly raising his voice or swearing once.